TRAVELING BY BUS, TRAIN, AND FERRY SCHEDULES

 TRAIN SCHEDULES IN PODGORICA AND BAR

-TRAIN SCHEDULES (UPDATED on June 2023)
+TRAIN SCHEDULES (UPDATED in April 2025)

 TRAVELING BY FERRY